raizy21/raizy21/README.md

 - 🛠️ i am an **amazonian** — fixing laptops by day, breaking code by night
 - 🌅 morning person – i rise with the sun and bugs still clinging to last night’s code
-- 👀 my repos may be private, but my ambition is not
 - ⌨️ still ca not type `addEventListener` without autocomplete (one day… maybe)
 - 🖱️ `ctrl+c`/`ctrl+v` is my preferred programming language
 - ✍️ _i hate capital letters. if you see one, it is probably a typo or shift key betrayal._